laomar/gomq/README.md

-# Gomq
+# GoMQ
-Gomq is a high-performance MQTT broker for IoT,It fully implements the MQTT protocol V3.x and V5
+GoMQ is a high-performance MQTT broker for IoT,It fully implements the MQTT protocol V3.x and V5